dell-cloud-marketplace/docker-rabbitmq/README.md

 docker logs rabbitmq
 ```

-You will see an output like the following:
+You will see output like the following:

 ```no-highlight
 ========================================================================